28 Fall Gardening Tasks to Prepare a Flower Garden for Winter

 7. Add Organic Matter for Enrichment

-Give your soil a boost by adding organic matter which is anything that contains carbon compounds that were formed by living organisms.
+Add organic matter, which is anything that contains carbon compounds formed by living organisms, to your soil.
 Examples are lawn clippings, leaves, stems, branches, moss, insects, earthworms, and microbes.

 It also encourages beneficial organisms to thrive.